hopsoft/bighorn/README.md

 ### KVN

 __KVN__ *(pronounced kevin)* means __Key Value Notation__.
-It is similar too JSON, but is much more limited in scope.
+It's similar to JSON but is more limited in scope.

 It is used to attach more meaningful data into string fields.